StephanieToper/streaming-regression/README.md

 We apply a linear regression on a static csv folder then by looking at a folder that keep being updated from different csv files.

 # Static
-FoodGrowth.scala is the static implementation of the computation of growth.
+FoodGrowth.scala is the static implementation of computation of growth.

 Take a look at the UnitTest FoodGrowthTest.scala to see how to run it.